brown-band/website/pages/scripts/1998-1999/fall/cornell.md

 :::

-Watch now as the aliens use this knowledge to seduce a Cornell student and spawn a Cornell bandie by forming a centerfold and playing "Don’t You Want Me, Baby."
+Watch now as the aliens use this knowledge to seduce a Cornell student and spawn a Cornell bandie by forming a centerfold and playing “Don’t You Want Me, Baby.”

 :sd[Band does this.]